QuaziSamiha/Docker/module_2/MODULE_2.md

 ## 2-1 What is Images & Containers?

 - Container is an unit of software
-- Images VS Container
+- Images VS Container:
-  container is The running 'unit of software' image is the templates/blueprints for container image contains code + required tools/runtimes multiple containers can be created based on one image image is the read only image has code and environment we can create read and write within container, we can change code within container.
+  - Container is the running 'unit of software' and image is the templates/blueprints for container.
+  - Image contains code + required tools/runtimes.
+  - Multiple containers can be created based on one image.
+  - Image is the read only.
+  - Image has code and environment.
+  - We can create, read and write within container, we can change code within container.

-# Docker Image vs Container
+### Docker Image vs Container

 | Aspect       | Docker Image                                          | Docker Container                              |
 | ------------ | ----------------------------------------------------- | --------------------------------------------- |